 How could it possibly make sense to saddle police officers and prison wardens with sole responsibility for helping people get a roof over their head?
 Or to task lawyers and judges with treating mental illness or helping people get sober?
 Simply making problems into “crimes” is just making things worse.

-It’s 2015.
-We know better.
+We should do better.
 Not only is all of this inhumane, it’s expensive.
 When our tax dollars are picking up the tab, it makes sense to put funds where they will make the biggest impact.
 Housing programs help solve homelessness.
 Treatment helps stabilize mental illness and end drug dependency.
 Arrests and jail cells just waste time and money.

 Being homeless should not be a crime.

 Alternatives to incarceration for those in mental health crisis.

 What if we tried something different for substance abusers?